 Learn more about the Venezuelan migrant crisis and what World Vision is doing.

 Afghanistan has endured a two-decade conflict, economic hardship and climate-related challenges.
-As a result, more than 2.7 million people have fled the country, with most going to Iran, Pakistan and countries in Europe.
-The situation in Afghanistan is so dire that in 2020 it was ranked the least peaceful country in the world by the Global Peace Index
+As a result, more than 2.2 million people have fled the country, with 90 per cent hosted by Iran and Pakistan, and the rest going to different countries in Europe and elsewhere.
+The situation in Afghanistan is so dire that as of March 2022, 24.4 million people

 Learn more about World Vision’s work in Afghanistan.